cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_1.md

 		  collapsed:: true
 			- The nullity of the penal clause does not carry with it that of the principal obligation.
 			- The nullity of the principal obligation carries with it that of the penal clause.
 (1155)
-- # 🔴 CHAPTER 4 - Extinguishment of Obligations]]
+- # 🔴 CHAPTER 4 - Extinguishment of Obligations
-  heading:: true
 	- ### General Provisions
 	  collapsed:: true
 		- **ARTICLE 1231.**